Excavation & Trenching Safety Talk

 Before we get into the ways you can avoid excavator accidents, it’s important that we lay out the most common hazards.
 Recognizing these hazards can help you avoid them altogether.
 It can also help you spot potential dangers before they can cause any harm.
-Here are some common excavator hazards:
+Here are some common excavation and trench hazards:

 Machine rollovers can occur at any moment if the operator isn’t being safe.
 The ground giving out beneath the machine can cause rollovers.
 Other causes include traveling too quickly, traveling on a too-steep slope, and traveling with the attachments improperly lowered.